 The infamous Crispin, Porter + Bogusky handbook reads:

 Doing great advertising is not complicated.
-In fact, it’s simple.
+In fact, its simple.
 Extremely hard and time-consuming, but simple.
 The hard part is removing the complications and obstacles that get in the way.
 We do everything we can to minimize the things that block the creation of great advertising.

 Complexity Is The Enemy of Reliability